skyworkz/website/content/blog/what-they-did-not-tell-you-about-amazon-documentdb.md

 <br>
 {{</raw>}}
 {{<raw>}}<h2 class="display-4">What happened</h2> {{</raw>}}
-We spent some time setting up a complete solution: Terraform in combination with a little bit of CloudFormation for IAC, Jenkins to automate a bit of testing using tfsec and to create an audit log of previous deployments using the build history.
+We spent some time setting up a complete solution: we set up Terraform in combination with a little bit of CloudFormation to manage our infrastructure as code.
+And we used Jenkins to automate a bit of testing using for example tfsec.
+The Jenkins build history also serves as an audit trail, allowing us to see who changed what and when.

 Then we switched over the applications to make use of Amazon DocumentDB instead of the on-prem version.
 We did a bit of testing and quickly noticed a large unexpected dip in the performance.
 Most queries were taking slightly longer overall, compared to when they were run against the on-prem solution.
 There was however one query which did not complete within 30 second.
 As a result, the underlying Kubernetes-cluster hosting the application closed the connection as per the egress-configuration.

-The exact query we were running, comprised of a generated in-statement with a list of about 800-elements.
+The exact query we were running comprised of a generated in-statement with a list of about 800-elements.
 Each element in turn was composed of a smaller subquery as well.
 All in all, it looked something like:

 ```json
 db.getCollection('DependencyEntry').find({